KodoPengin/GameIndustry-hosts-Template/README.md

 ## Installation
 Please keep in mind that the hosts may be read-only or require root privileges depending on your system
 ### Copy and paste:
-- Open the file on Github, "Save as hosts" and copy the file to one of the following directories
+- Open the file on Github, "Save as hosts" without any suffix... and copy the file to one of the listed directories
 - As an alternative to "save as" it is also possible to copy the page content and paste it into an existing file

 Windows: %SystemRoot%\System32\drivers\etc\hosts<br>